Neved4/sw_name/README.md

 }
 ```

-And then call new command:
+And then call the new command:
 ```console
 $ sw_name
 Sonoma